Another golden heart stopped beating because the black hearts made life unbearable.

-Victorian police reported in June 2016 that nearly 60 people had been charged with more than 140 bullying offences since the law was introduced.
+Victorian police reported in June 2016 that nearly 60 people had been charged with more than 140 bullying offenses since the law was introduced.

 Victoria Police Chief Commissioner Graham Ashton said he was concerned it was only the ‘tip of the iceberg’.

-The insidious nature of bullying, especially with the aid of technology, makes it difficult for law enforcement to pinpoint bullies and to prove they are creating an offence.
+The insidious nature of bullying, especially with the aid of technology, makes it difficult for law enforcement to pinpoint bullies and to prove they are creating an offense.

 So how do we save our kids?

 We humans seem unable to keep up with our own inventiveness.
 We failed to foresee the dark side of technology.
 Now we are left scrambling to deal with the issues as they arise.

 Numerous schools now offer wellness counsellors to help deal with the emotional problems of students, such as the impact of bullying.

 The sad fact is though, many students do not seek help because they feel embarrassed and ashamed.